lsst-sqre/safir/docs/user-guide/pydantic-schema-manager.rst

 ================================

 When you're developing and testing your app, you probably don't want to register new versions of its schemas in the subjects that actual deployed versions of the app are using.
-You can instantiate the ``PydanticSchemaManager`` with a ``suffix`` argument to add that suffix onto all subjects used by the manager:
+You can instantiate the `~safir.kafka.PydanticSchemaManager` with a ``suffix`` argument to add that suffix onto all subjects used by the manager:

 .. code-block:: python